 All members of the faculty and staff should read and understand both their building and department Emergency Plans and familiarize themselves with their emergency procedures and evacuation routes.
 Employees must be prepared to assess situations quickly but thoroughly and use common sense in determining a course of action.
 They should follow Emergency Plan procedures to report a fire or other emergencies that require immediate attention, and evacuate the building to pre-designated areas in an orderly manner.
 Faculty members are seen as leaders by students and should be prepared to direct their students to assembly areas in the event of an emergency.

-Students, faculty, and staff are strongly encouraged to sign up for NY-Alert, a service that sends emergency messages via text, voice, or e-mail.
+Students, faculty, and staff are strongly encouraged to sign up for Buff State Alert, a service that sends emergency messages via text, voice, or e-mail.
 This free service connects students with the most up-to-date information concerning weather-related campus closings, on-campus crises, and other need-to-know info.

 Timely Warning Policy